andreistoian/transilien_info_panel/README.md

 ## Erratum

 - The USB connector is wired wrong (need to invert the two D- and D+ pins)
-- There are two missing connections on the diagram and the PCB, these can be fixed with small wires.
+- There are two missing connections on the PCB (ISET connection to 1k resistor for two MAX7219 chips), these can be fixed with small wires.